-Chapter 112, Florida Statutes, established the Retiree Health Insurance Subsidy (HIS) Program, a costsharing multiple employer defined benefit pension plan to assist retired members of any State-administered retirement system in paying the costs of health insurance.
+The Retiree Health Insurance Subsidy (HIS) Program is a cost-sharing multiple employer defined benefit pension plan established under Section 112.363, Florida Statutes to assist retired members of any Stateadministered retirement system in paying the costs of health insurance.
 Chapter 121, Florida Statutes, also provides for nonintegrated, optional retirement programs in lieu of the FRS to certain members of the Senior Management Service Class (SMSC) employed by the State and faculty and specified employees of State colleges.
+The College does not allocate HIS costs to the School.

 Essentially all regular employees of the College are eligible to enroll as members of the State-administered FRS.
 Provisions relating to the FRS are established by Chapters 121 and 122, Florida Statutes; Chapter 112, Part IV, Florida Statutes; Chapter 238, Florida Statutes; and FRS Rules, Chapter 60S, Florida Administrative Code; wherein eligibility, contributions, and benefits are defined and described in detail.
 Such provisions may be amended at any time by further action from the Florida Legislature.
-The FRS is a single retirement system administered by the Florida Department of Management Services, Division of Retirement, and consists of two cost-sharing multiple employer defined benefit plans and other nonintegrated programs.
+The FRS is a single retirement system administered by the Florida Department of Management Services, Division of Retirement, and consists of two cost--sharing- multiple employer defined benefit plans and other nonintegrated programs.
 A comprehensive annual financial report of the FRS, which includes its financial statements, required supplementary information, actuarial report, and other relevant information, is available from the Florida Department of Management Services' Web site (www.dms.myflorida.com).

-The College's pension expense totaled \$1,206,630 for the 2014-15 fiscal year.
+The College's pension expense totaled \$1,594,208 for the 2015-16 fiscal year which included \$892,706 pension expense for the FRS defined benefit pension plan and \$701,502 for the HIS plan.